Getting the most from selling online

 So you see, the values embedded in successful bricks and mortar retail can be harnessed to great effect online, where the potential for sales is greater.

 Hope you found part one useful.
-Coming next, part two, Credibility and trust.
+Coming next, part two, building trust.

 But for now, in the words of retail, ‘Thanks, please come again’.